 - Benign brain and spinal cord tumors grow and press on nearby areas of the brain.
 They rarely spread into other tissues and may come back.

 - Malignant or cancerous brain and spinal cord tumors are likely to grow quickly and spread into other brain tissue.

 When a tumor grows into or presses on an area of the brain, it may stop that part of the brain from working the way it should.
 Both benign and malignant brain tumors cause signs and symptoms and need treatment.

 Often, tumors found in the brain have started somewhere else in the body and spread to one or more parts of the brain.
 These are called metastatic brain tumors, or brain metastases.
 Metastatic brain tumors are more common than primary brain tumors.
 About half of metastatic brain tumors originate from lung cancer.

-The National Cancer Institute's Surveillance, Epidemiology, and End Results (SEER) Program estimates that 23,880 cases of brain and other nervous system cancers will be diagnosed in the United States in 2018, and about 16,300 people will die of these forms of cancer this year.
+The National Cancer Institute's Surveillance, Epidemiology, and End Results (SEER) Program estimates that in the United States 23,820 cases of brain and other nervous system cancers will be diagnosed and about 17,760 people will die of these forms of cancer in 2019.
 There are few known risk factors for brain tumors.

 Source: National Cancer Institute